lecousin/java-framework-core/README.md

 ## Multi-threading

-The multi-threading system of this library is based on _physical_ resources for better performance:
+The multi-threading system is based on _physical_ resources for better performance:
  * One thread by available processor (CPU)
  * One thread by physical drive